 Getting There & Away

 Nazca is a major destination for buses on the Panamericana Sur and is easy to get to from Lima, Ica or Arequipa.
-Bus companies cluster at the west end of Calle Lima, near the óvalo (main roundabout) and about a block towards town on the same street.
-Buses to Arequipa generally originate in Lima, and to get a seat you have to pay the Lima fare.
+Bus companies cluster at the west end of Calle Lima, near the óvalo (main roundabout).
+Buses to Arequipa often originate in Lima, and to get a reserved seat you may have to pay the Lima fare.

-To go direct to Cuzco, several companies, including Cruz del Sur, take the paved road east via Abancay.
+To go direct to Cuzco, several companies, including Cruz del Sur and Civa, take the paved road east via Abancay.
 This route climbs over 4000m and gets very cold, so wear your warmest clothes and bring your sleeping bag on board if you have one.
 Alternatively, some companies also offer direct buses to Cuzco via Arequipa.

-For Ica, fast colectivos (S15, two hours) and slower minibuses leave when full from near the gas station on the óvalo.
-On the south side of the main roundabout, antiquated colectivos wait for enough passengers to make the run down to Chala (S15, 2½ hours).
+For Ica, fast colectivos (S15, two hours) and slower minibuses leave when full from near the gas station on the óvalo (main roundabout).
+On the south side of the main roundabout, colectivos wait for enough passengers to make the run down to Chala (S15, 2½ hours).

-A taxi from central Nazca to the airport, 4km away, costs about S4.
+A taxi from central Nazca to the airport, 4km away, costs about S6.